Gorkha regiments (India): Affiliations

 The individual Gorkha rifle regiments of India are collectively known for regimental purposes as the 'Gorkha Brigade' between themselves and are not to be confused with the Brigade of Gurkhas of the British Army.

-Gorkha Hat
+Gorkha hat

 The Gorkha hat is wide brimmed and comprises two layers of material.
 It is made of felt and is worn tilted.
-It was originally adopted prior to World War I for wear with the khak drill service uniform of the time.
+It was originally adopted prior to World War I for wear with the khaki drill service uniform of the time.
 The round "pill-box" cap worn with the traditional rifle-green dress uniform of Gorkha regiments was retained after 1947 for off-duty use.

 In popular culture

 A platoon of the 1/11 Gorkha Rifles, led by Lt.
-Manoj Kumar Pandey and commanded by Col. Lalit Rai has been depicted in the Bollywood movie LOC: Kargil.
+Manoj Kumar Pandey and commanded by Col. Lalit Rai has been depicted in the 2003 Bollywood movie LOC: Kargil.
+Sudesh Berry portrays Col. Lalit Rai, while Ajay Devgn plays Lt.
+Manoj Kumar Pandey.
+Field Marshall S.H.F.J Manekshaw of 8th Gorkha Rifles was also played by Vicky Kaushal in his biopic titled Sam Bahadur released in 2023.